Spirit of Teaching Yoga

 give direction when needed, and instruct by example.

 Competent teachers point out the territory, they show the student(s) how to recognize and overcome troublesome friction in their lives and how to live more fully.
 They offer practices to aid in the process.
-In my view, teachers are ineffective when they operate out of self-interest, do not maintain their own practice, or have insight into the things that they are teaching.
+In my view, teachers are ineffective when they operate out of self-interest, do not maintain their own practice, or have personal insight into the things they teach.

-When the teacher relies on giving platitudes to the students that they read in a book or offhandedly heard from somebody else, the presentation will lack potency, substance, authenticity, and compassion.
+When the teacher relies on platitudes to the students to gain favor, the relationship will lack depth, substance and potency.

 From my perspective, a teacher is there to help students discover their own capabilities rather than to artificially laud on them.
-On their best days, the teacher is an embodiment of and an empty conduit for transmitting yoga.
+On their best days, the teacher is an embodiment of and an empty conduit to transmit yoga.

 Teachers translate and present complex, even bewildering teachings, in a way that the student can understand and grow into.
 The student then gets to apply the methods and reflect on the teachings.